SERVICES

 Not all surgeons are equally comfortable harvesting each of these grafts, and this is another reason pre-made Silicone and Gore-tex implants are so popular.
 Nasal septal cartilage is the cartilage between the nostrils, and a small portion can easily be removed without visible incisions to provide material for grafts.
 Ear cartilage is harvested through an incision hidden in the crease behind the ear, and does not change the size, shape or appearance of the ear.

-Specialized training and expertise is especially necessary to safely and efficiently harvest rib cartilage, and Dr. Yoo is amongst a small group of surgeons who routinely perform this procedure.
+Expertise and specialized training are crucial for the safe and effective harvesting of rib cartilage.
+Dr. Yoo is amongst a small group of surgeons who routinely perform this procedure.
 Dr. Yoo harvests rib cartilage (~4 cm) from the 5th or 6th rib through a minimal incision (~1.0 cm) hidden in the infra-mammary crease (under the right breast/chest).
-Once healed, the appearance, contour and feel of the chest is just as it was before surgery, with the addition of a small scar.
+Following healing, the appearance, contour and feel of the chest is just as it was before surgery, with the addition of a small scar.

 A great benefit of autologous grafts is that within a few weeks after surgery, the grafts become fully incorporated into the nose – with its own blood supply and lymphatic drainage.
 It is as if you were born with it, because it is your very own tissue.

-Alar base modification, also known as nostril reduction surgery, is a technique used in rhinoplasty to alter the width, and/or the flare of the nostrils.
-When excess flare is present, a Weir incision is designed which removes a wedge of the nostril tissue.
-When excess width is present, a sill incision is designed to reduce the width of the nostrils.
+Alar base modification, also known as nostril reduction surgery, is a technique used in rhinoplasty to adjust the width and flare of the nostrils, aiming to enhance facial harmony and balance.
+When there's excess flare, a Weir incision is thoughtfully crafted to remove a wedge of nostril tissue.
+Conversely, when excess width is an issue, a sill incision is skillfully designed to reduce the width of the nostrils.

-As a general guideline, the width of the base of the nose should approximate the distance between the inside corners of the eyes.
-Alar base modification may be considered when this relationship is distorted and the base of the nose is wider than the distance between the inside corners of the eyes.
-When performed correctly, alar base modification can improve the balance and harmony of the facial features while preserving a natural appearance.
+It's important to maintain a delicate balance in the appearance of the nose, ensuring that the width of the base aligns with the distance between the inside corners of the eyes.
+Alar base modification may be considered when this balance is disrupted, and the base of the nose appears wider than this natural proportion.

 How much does Asian Rhinoplasty Cost?

-The total cost for Asian Rhinoplasty and Revision Asian Rhinoplasty typically includes:
+The total cost for Asian Rhinoplasty and Revision Rhinoplasty typically includes:

 1) Anesthesia